khushi-411/learnings/research_papers/05_asdl.md

     ```

 #### Field Names
-- ASDL description allow the specification of a field name to access the values of constructor fields.
+- ASDL description allows the specification of a field name to access the values of constructor fields.
-- Tools can easily create field names based on position and type of a constructor field.
+- Tools can easily create field names based on the position and type of a constructor field.
-- Providing names of the field improves redability of descriptions and code generated from those descriptions.
+- Providing names of the fields improves the readability of descriptions and code generated from those descriptions.
 - ASDL description with field names:
     ```asdl
       stm    =  Compound(stm head, stm next)